Dynamic Properties of Two-Dimensional Latticed Holographic System

 Most of the previous work only studied anisotropy with the one-dimensional lattice.
 Here, we shall derive the expressions of the DC conductivity and the butterfly velocity in the holographic system with the two-dimensional lattice.
-And it would be crucial to check, if those behaviors in the holographic system with one-dimensional lattice are still valid for two-dimensional cases.
+And it would be crucial to check if those behaviors in the holographic system with one-dimensional lattice are still valid for two-dimensional cases.
 In this paper, we shall especially examine that how MIT is affected by the anisotropy and to what extent the characterization of the phase transition by butterfly velocity is universal.
-We organize this paper into three parts: we introduce the 2-dimensional Q-lattice model in \ref{qla-ani}; then we study the anisotropic dynamical quantities, including the DC conductivity and the butterfly velocity, and the related properties, in \ref{sec:dynamical}; we conclude and discuss in \ref{sec:discussion}.
+We organize this paper into three parts: we introduce the 2-dimensional Q-lattice model in \ref{qla-ani}; then we study the anisotropic dynamical quantities, including the DC conductivity and the butterfly velocity, and the related properties, in \ref{sec:dynamical}; we study the charge diffusion in \ref{sec:charge}; we conclude and discuss in \ref{sec:discussion}.